PennyLaneAI/plugin-test-matrix/README.md

 # Plugin Test Matrix

-This repository contains scheduled continuous-integration for the official PennyLane plugins.
+This repository contains regularly scheduled continuous-integration for the official PennyLane plugins.

 The continuous integration is performed by GitHub actions.
 Tests are executed on every push to `master`, and are also run on a schedule of once per day.